bassmanitram/actions-for-nautilus/README.md

   The full set of placeholders implemented by the `filemanager/nautilus-actions` project are supported, with the same semantics - these are further documented below.

+  Note that, when using the `use_shell` option (below), the command line can be just about anything you can enter at a shell prompt - including the following
+  features:

+  * Pipelines
+  * `$(...)` or "backtick" command and argument generation/expansion
+  * Environment variable resolution
+  * Loops
+  * ...

+  See the [sample configuration](./configurator/sample-config.json) for a few examples.

 * `cwd` - OPTIONAL - the working directory that the command should "run in" expressed as a string